CHIGODI/alx-low_level_programming/0x0F-function_pointers/README.md

-Certainly!
-Here's a concise and informative `README.md` for your GitHub repository:

----

 # Function Pointers in C

 This repository contains C programs that demonstrate the use of function pointers and related concepts.
 It includes solutions to tasks covering various aspects of function pointers in C.